-The Councils have agreed to mothball the Eves Valley landfill and use the York Valley landfill in Nelson as a regional facility from July 2015.
+The Councils are working to mothball the Eves Valley landfill and use the York Valley landfill in Nelson as a regional facility from July 2016.
 This agreement will be more efficient, reduce duplication of capital and provide opportunity for improved waste minimisation.